Winter Retreat w Shaolin Sifu Guolin Shi

-Enjoy Spring with a positive practice that cultivates internal energy, balances circulation and enhances overall energy.
+Enjoy Winter with a positive practice that cultivates internal energy, balances circulation and enhances overall energy.
 Diminish illnesses and disorders naturally and improve posture.
 Great for all ages and all levels.

 $475 for shared rooms, $600 for a private room.
 Fees Include housing, meals, and workshop

 Master Guolin was born into a Buddhist, martial arts family in Henan, China and has a strong heritage of Shaolin Kung Fu from his mother’s side.
 At age seven, he began his martial art training with his family.
 His grandfather would be one of his earliest and biggest influences.
 At age 15, he dedicated himself to Buddhism.
 One year later, Shifu left for Shaolin Temple, a pilgrimage he made by walking over 300 miles across China.

 At Shaolin Temple, he spent all his time practicing martial arts and Chan Buddhism.
 He was director of research where he collected China’s vast traditions and philosophies such as Five Elements theory, traditional Chinese medicine, Taoism, Confucianism and more.
 Shifu was recognized for his familiarity in many aspects of Chinese culture as well as the ability to combine the applications of Chan Buddhism and martial arts.
 He was named a Transmission Disciple in 1985 of Venerable Shi Yongxin who was in 2000 inaugurated as the 30th abbot of Shaolin Temple.
 This made him the abbot’s successor of the 34th generation of the Shaolin tradition.